chxnmay17/SEM7/DAA/UNIT1/IterativeAlgorithm.md

 ### **(iv) Maintenance of Invariants**

 * Maintain certain properties after each iteration to ensure correctness (Loop Invariant Property).
+* **Example**:Finding the Maximum Number in a List
+*At the start of each loop, `max_so_far` stores the biggest number we've seen so far.
+This property stays true after every iteration, so by the end of the loop, `max_so_far` holds the correct maximum value.

 ### **(v) Efficiency**